Central Northside: History

 In the late 19th century, Allegheny, Pennsylvania (later annexed by Pittsburgh) became known for its stately homes, occupied by some of the area's wealthy families.
 One such area became known as the Mexican War Streets.

 Mexican War Streets

 The Mexican War Streets were laid out in 1847, during the Mexican–American War, by William Robinson Jr., ex-mayor of the city of Allegheny.
 Robinson, who contrary to some tellings did not actually serve in the war, subdivided his land and named the new streets after the war's battles and generals (Buena Vista Street, Filson Way, Monterey Street, Palo Alto Street, Resaca Place, Sherman Avenue, Taylor Avenue).

 City Steps

 The Central Northside neighborhood has 4 distinct flights of city steps.
-In Central Northside, the Steps of Pittsburgh quickly connect pedestrians to public transportation and neighborhood schools.
+In Central Northside, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and neighborhood schools.

 The O'Hern Street city steps connect residents to the Propel Northside charter school.
-Photo by Laura Zurowski.